tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/Activities/07_Stu_Setting_up_Remix_And_Ganache/README.md

 ![Ganache releases](../../Images/ganache_github_releases.png)

-* Once you have downloaded the Ganache executable for your desired operating system.
-Install and launch Ganache.
+* Once you have downloaded the Ganache executable for your desired operating system, install and launch Ganache.

 ![Ganache releases](../../Images/ganache_create_workspace.png)